millingw/jupiterhub-iris-docs/docs/source/bare-metal.rst

 Bare metal
 ==========
 JupyterHub can be deployed in bare metal systems.
-This is the way is was done by the Gravity Exploration Institute at Cardiff University to make a set of Python environments (3.6, 3.7 and 3.8) available to its users.
+This is the way it was done by the Gravity Exploration Institute at Cardiff University to make a set of Python environments (3.6, 3.7 and 3.8) available to its users.